We recognise that climate change is one of the biggest issues facing society.

 Offer customers sustainable investment choices and challenge companies we invest in to behave sustainably and responsibly.

 Be a leading UK provider of low emission/green vehicle fleets.

-Be a leading UK insurer in improving the resilience of customers’ lives against extreme weather caused by climate change.
+Provide insurance to improve the resilience of customers’ lives against extreme weather caused by climate change.

 We are taking action through an accelerated target to reduce our financed carbon emissions and further our purpose of Helping Britain Prosper.